leo-iot/leo-iot.github.io/content/preview/preview-text-dashboard.md

 # Dashboard

-In the Dashboard you have a clear view of sensor measurements and related rooms.
+In the Dashboard you have a clear view of sensor measurements and